Kong/docs.konghq.com/app/konnect/runtime-manager/composite-runtime-groups/migrate.md

 * Migrate standard runtime group configuration into a composite group.
 In this scenario, you are migrating config from Konnect to a different group in Konnect.
 * Migrate self-managed Kong Gateway workspace configuration into a composite group in Konnect.
 In this scenario, you are migrating from self-managed to cloud managed.

 A composite runtime group **can't be configured directly**.
-It compiles configuration from its child runtime groups.
+It compiles configuration from its member runtime groups.

 Therefore, when migrating, you will need at least two new groups: a composite runtime group and a standard runtime group.